zenithude/bitburner/README.md

 Welcome to my log of [Bitburner](https://danielyxie.github.io/bitburner/) scripts.
 They are written using the in-game language of NetscriptJS, which is a mutation of Javascript.

-If you want to play the game itself - click on the name above.
+If you want to play the game itself - click [here](https://danielyxie.github.io/bitburner/).

+Original repository is [here](https://github.com/moriakaice/bitburner), this fork transform all script with .ns extension to .js extension because .js deprecated in new version of game.

 ## Requirements